SortableJS/Sortable/README.md

 	fallbackOnBody: false,  // Appends the cloned DOM Element into the Document's Body

 	scroll: true, // or HTMLElement
+	scrollFn: function(offsetX, offsetY, originalEvent) { ... }, // if you have custom scrollbar scrollFn may be used for autoscrolling
 	scrollSensitivity: 30, // px, how near the mouse must be to an edge to start scrolling.
 	scrollSpeed: 10, // px